what we build

 STEP 1: The first step toward purchasing a Habitat home is to complete our eligibility questionnaire.
 You can complete the questionnaire online below or in person at the Habitat office.
 Once you complete your questionnaire, a member of our team will be in touch with you within 5 business days to discuss your answers and the next steps.
 If you have any questions during the process, please call the Habitat office at (207) 942-8977 and leave a message for our homeowner selection team.

-If you are eligible to apply for a Habitat home, we will meet with you to review next steps and provide you with information about how to get in touch with our local banking partners.
+STEP 2: If you are eligible to apply for a Habitat home, we will meet with you to review next steps, provide you with information about how to get in touch with our local banking partners, and submitting a full application.
 All Habitat homebuyers go through rigorous screening including credit and background checks, employment verification and landlord references.